Kamva/persianpreneur/README.md

 ## Tasks

 You can import a list of people by `rake db:person:import` You can also wipe off the database of 'persons' by `rake db:person:clear`

+## Deploy on AbarCloud

+Follow the [quick start guide](https://en-docs.abarcloud.com/quickstart.html) to deploy it.
+You can also [add a custom domain with SSL](https://en-docs.abarcloud.com/deployment/custom-domain-names.html).

 ## Deploy on Heroku

 You need to remove `therubyracer` and `execjs` gems.
 Heroku doesn't need a js runtime.

-## Deploy on AbarCloud
-Login to https://dashboard.abarcloud.com/console/command-line to download the CLI.

-Get your CLI login token from https://dashboard.abarcloud.com/console/command-line

-Login to CLI:
-`oc login https://dashboard.abarcloud.com --token=<my_token>`

-Create a new project:
-`oc new-project my-new-project`

-Create the app, using Docker:
-`oc new-app --strategy=docker https://github.com/KamvaHQ/persianpreneur.git`

-Patch the build configuration so it doesn't use any base images, and creates a new image from scratch:
-`oc patch bc/persianpreneur -p '{"spec":{"strategy":{"dockerStrategy":null}}}'`

-Stop the old build, and start a new build as we changed the build config above:
-`oc cancel-build persianpreneur-1`
-`oc start-build persianpreneur`

-Create a route so the service is exposed externally:
-`oc expose svc/persianpreneur`

-If you want HTTPS:
-`oc patch route/persianpreneur -p '{"spec":{"tls":{"termination":"edge","insecureEdgeTerminationPolicy":"Redirect"}}}'`

-Show the route URL:
-`oc get routes`

-Get the build logs, once it's finished, it'll trigger a deployment and you can browse to the route:
-`oc logs -f bc/persianpreneur`

 ## Deploy elsewhere
 Alternatively, you can use nodejs instead of `execjs`.
 It's was just more convenient to add a gem rather than asking all to install nodejs.